Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Numerical results

 \subsubsection{Electron-positron plasma ($\mu=1$)}

-For the case of an electron-positron plasma, where $\mu = 1$, we assume that the distribution functions $f_e$ and $f_i$ are given by \eqref{f_e} and \eqref{f_i}, respectively, introducing a shift by a phase $\pi$ in the $x$-direction in the positron distribution, $f_i$, resulting in an initially non-vanishing charge density and a corresponding self-consistent electric field.
-This setup is intended to demonstrate that the algorithm also handles non-zero charge distributions.
+For the case of an electron-positron plasma, where $\mu = 1$, we assume that the distribution functions $f_e$ and $f_i$ are given by \eqref{f_e} and \eqref{f_i}, respectively, introducing a shift by a phase $\pi$ in the $x$-direction in the positron distribution, $f_i$, resulting in an initially non-vanishing charge density and a corresponding electric field.
 All other simulation parameters remain unchanged, except for the time step, which is set to $\Delta t=10^{-3}$ in this case.
+Thus, this setup is intended to test the conservation of the Casimir $\Phi_1$, not to mimic a physically QN regime.
+It ultimately demonstrates that the constrained algorithm correctly handles non-zero initial charge distributions by enforcing their preservation, in contrast to the standard VP dynamics where the charge density evolves freely.

 In Fig.~\ref{fig_6}, we show contour plots of the distribution functions in phase space $(x\text{-}v)$ which reveal significant differences in the evolution of the distribution functions between the VP and the QN case.
-In Fig.\ref{fig_7}, we confirm that the QN system approximately preserves the initial charge density, unlike the VP system, in which $\rho$ evolves and undergoes significant changes over time.
+In Fig.~\ref{fig_7}, we confirm that the QN system approximately preserves the initial charge density, unlike the VP system, in which $\rho$ evolves and undergoes significant changes over time.
 The quantity $\partial_x J$ also exhibits significant temporal variations in the VP system, whereas in the QN case it remains approximately four orders of magnitude smaller.
-Although not exactly zero, the current incompressibility constraint is satisfied with good precision.
+Thus, the current incompressibility constraint is satisfied with good precision.

+The results presented in Figs.~\ref{fig_3}, \ref{fig_4} and~\ref{fig_7} demonstrate that the numerical scheme preserves the key Casimir invariants imposed as Dirac constraints, namely the fixed charge density and the current incompressibility.
+This numerical preservation serves as a direct verification that the constrained dynamics has been implemented correctly.
+An additional verification step could, in principle, involve comparison with an analytical dispersion relation in the linear phase.
+However, deriving such a closed-form dispersion relation for the Dirac-constrained QN Vlasov system is significantly more involved than in the standard Vlasov–Poisson case.
+For this reason, a thorough dispersion-relation study, including comparison with theory, is deferred to work focused specifically on linear validation.